 Kids grow out of clothes so fast.
 Toys are lost and discarded.
 Books may or may not be read.
 But making a gift contribution to a child’s college education will last a lifetime.
-There are so many perfect opportunities to give: at birthdays, holidays, graduations, and other important occasions.
+There are so many perfect opportunities to give – birthdays, holidays, graduations, and other important occasions.
 And making a gift contribution is easy.
-Learn more about making an eGift to MNSAVES and be sure to make your gift even more memorable by downloading one of our gift of education certificates and present it to your loved one for their special occassion.
+You may gift into a current MNSAVES account by downloading an Additional Contribution form and mailing it in with a check.
+You may also ask the account owner for a Ugift code to make online, secure contributions as often as you’d like.
+Complete your gift by downloading one of our gift of education certificates and presenting it to your loved one for their special occasion.

 Please note that if you are not the account owner, our college savings specialists can answer your general questions.
 Any account-related questions or trouble-shooting must be coordinated with the account owner.